Scripture Reading: Proverbs 28 …

 With clarity and resolve Solomon writes, "Blessed is the man who always fears the LORD, but he who hardens his heart falls into trouble" (28:14).
 The wicked man and the wicked ruler are always trying to take advantage of other people.
 In the end, "he whose walk is blameless is kept safe, but he whose ways are perverse will suddenly fall" (28:18).
 And "a faithful man will be richly blessed, but one eager to get rich will not go unpunished" (28:20).
 Such simple statements of truth, but how few heed the lessons they teach.
 Day after day most people set their minds on self and find no joy in labor or in helping others or in giving or in serving.
 Instead, they complain and find little or no satisfaction in life.
 They think we who follow Jesus and who seek to live in obedience to God do not know how to have "fun."
 Little do they know that obedience to God is the ONLY way to enjoy life!!

 "Heavenly Father, it is so easy to get drawn into the foolishness of the old nature and to find fleeting pleasure in disobedience rather than true joy in obedience.
-Forgive my sin and continue Your work in me, helping me to delight in Your truth and to live in obedience to Your commands, knowing that in doing so I discover true freedom and experience true joy, knowing that I am following the path of righteousness that Jesus walked.
-Give me daily grace to follow my Master and my Friend.
+Forgive my sin and continue Your work in me, helping me to delight in Your truth and to live in obedience to Your commands, knowing that in doing so I discover true freedom and experience true joy as I live out my faith in Jesus.
 In Jesus' Name, Amen"